nirucon/nirucon-alpi/README.md

 This script automates the installation and configuration of:

 - Essential base programs and system optimizations
-- A variety of suckless software (like DWM, dmenu, and st)
+- A variety of suckless software (like dwm, dmenu, slock and st)
 - Noir-themed aesthetics and icons
-- Various applications for music production, media editing, and development
+- Various applications for music production, media editing, development and more...

 **Disclaimer:** This script is tailored for my specific setup and preferences.
 While it is free to use and modify, it is provided as-is, and I disclaim all responsibility for any issues that may arise.
 Proceed with caution and at your own risk.

 ## Installation Steps

 1. **Base Programs Installation**
-   - Installs `git`, `wget`, and the AUR helper `yay`.
+   - Installs `git`, `wget`, and the AUR helper `yay` (if not installed).
-   - Sets up essential system optimizations and updates.
+   - Essential system optimizations and updates.

 2. **Essential Package Installation**
    - Installs core packages like `xorg` and some more of my needed applications and tools.